Calcchang/Eyesu/README.md

 - OpenCV (`cv2`)
 - MediaPipe
 - NumPy
-- A webcam or camera connected to your computer
+- A webcam or a externally connected camera

 ## Installation